wazuh/wazuh-documentation/source/cloud-security/amazon/services/prerequisites/considerations.rst

    dev.proxy.client_cert = /path/to/client_cert.pem
    dev.proxy.use_forwarding_for_https = true

-   dev.signature_version = s3v4
+   signature_version = s3v4
-   max_attempts = 5
-   retry_mode = standard

 .. note::
+   All configurations for ``s3`` and ``proxy`` must start with the profile name.

 To configure multiple profiles for the integration, declare each profile in the ``~/.aws/config`` file using the same pattern as before.
-   If no profile is declared in the module configuration, the *default* profile is used.
+If no profile is declared in the module configuration, the *default* profile will be used.

 Configuring multiple services
 -----------------------------